anydotcrypto/docs.any.sender/docs/experimentalClient/README.md

 ### any.senderAccount(signer: Signer, settings?: {} )

-Adds any.sender functionality with wallet contract support to a signer on an `any` property.
+Adds any.sender functionality to a signer on an `any` property.
 This will not replace or effect any of the existing functions on the Signer.
 For example `any.senderAcccount(signer).sendTransaction(tx)` will not got via any.sender but will send a normal transaction from the signer.

 Optional setting can also be provided: